Portfolio manager’s Letter June 2006

 Charlie is convinced that he and Warren Buffett have created a business that will thrive without them because there will always be people like Eitan Wertheimer who will sell to Berkshire Hathaway or no one.
 They will sell to Berkshire Hathaway because they are attracted to the culture.
 Berkshire Hathaway is about rewarding the right kind of behavior.
 It is about building moats, about promising only what you can deliver, about knowing limits of your competency, and respecting the people you work with.
 It is about tap dancing to work every day, and this is perfectly obvious to the owners of businesses that Berkshire likes.

 For the investment manager there is the knowledge that he will get the financial support he needs without the strings attached by Wall Street, no pressure from quarterly earnings that turn out lumpy, no 10Q that exposes his company’s financial information to his competitors.

 Iscar is different because they are not coming to Berkshire Hathaway to preserve what they have.
 They are coming to Berkshire Hathaway because they think the culture will help them grow, to expand their moats and protect them from the cannibals on Wall Street.

 It is all perfectly obvious.

 Also at the meeting Charlie said that if you look at list of what they have acquired in the last ten years you will be surprised.
 So I decided to make a list.
 This is not a perfect list.
 It is just the best that I could piece together from my annual reports.
 You will see a lot estimates about prices.
-These estimates are based on what I remember and what I could guess from the Cash flow Statements.
+These estimates are based on what I remember and what I could guess from the Berkshire Hathaway Cash Flow Statements.